thomasbruninx/dockerized-devenv/README.md

-# dockerized-node-devenv
+# dockerized-devenv
-A few examples of portable NodeJS development environments using Docker Compose.
+A few examples of portable development environments using Docker Compose.